Most destructive hurricanes hitting US more often

 "It's the most damaging ones that are increasing the most," said study lead author Aslak Grinsted, a climate scientist at the University of Copenhagen.
 "This is exactly what you would expect with climate models."

-Looking at 247 hurricanes that hit the U.S. since 1900, the researchers found the top 10 percent of hurricanes, those with an area of total devastation of more than 467 square miles (1,209 square kilometers), are happening 3.3 times more frequently, according to a study in Monday's Proceedings of the National Academy of Sciences.
+Looking at 247 hurricanes that hit the U.S. since 1900, the researchers found the top 10 percent of hurricanes, those with an area of total devastation of more than 467 square miles, are happening 3.3 times more frequently, according to a study in Monday's Proceedings of the National Academy of Sciences.

 Eight of the 20 storms with the highest area of total destruction since 1900 have happened in the last 16 years, a much larger chunk than would randomly occur, Grinsted said.